Oxford Acceptance Rate 2025 – The Definitive Guide

 Acceptance Rate: 6.4%

 Computer Science was one of the top five most popular subjects for applicants in 2024 at Cambridge, seeing over 1,800 applications.
-Despite this, the success rates for the course at each university remain consistently low (although Cambridge’s is slightly higher).
+Despite this, the success rates for the course at each university remain consistently low, though the significant drop in applications in 2025 led to improved success rates.

 Oxford Computer Science & Philosophy Acceptance Rate